hydro-informatics/hydro-informatics.github.io/python-basics/pyinstall.md

 ### Activate Environment

 The active environment corresponds to the environment that you are working in (e.g., for installing libraries or using *Jupyter*).
-To activate the above-created *hypy* environment:
+To activate the above-created *flussenv* environment:

 1. Open *Anaconda Prompt* (`Windows` key or click on the start menu of your operating system > type `Anaconda Prompt` > hit `Enter`).
-1. Activate the *hypy* environment with `conda activate hypy`
+1. Activate the *flussenv* environment with `conda activate flussenv`

 (install-pckg)=
 ### Install Additional *Python* Packages

 To install more {ref}`*Python* packages <sec-pypckg>`:

-1. Activate the environment where you want to install, remove, or modify packages (e.g., `conda activate hypy` - see above).
+1. Activate the environment where you want to install, remove, or modify packages (e.g., `conda activate flussenv` - see above).
 1. Install a package by typing `conda install PACKAGE_NAME` (if the package cannot be found, try `conda install -c conda-forge PACKAGE_NAME`).

-Alternatively, press the `Windows` key (or click on the start menu of your operating system) > type `Anaconda Navigator` > got to the `Environments` tab > select the `hypy` environment (or create another environment) > *install* > install packages.
+Alternatively, press the `Windows` key (or click on the start menu of your operating system) > type `Anaconda Navigator` > got to the `Environments` tab > select the `flussenv` environment (or create another environment) > *install* > install packages.

 ### Remove (Delete) Environment
 To remove a conda environment open *Anaconda Prompt* and type: